A cold email subject line is an elusive art. It’s hard to overstate how monumentally important a subject line is and how many people get it wrong.

 I’d at least consider linking to that blog post and most definitely would have replied.
 There’s a lot of low quality content on the internet — standing out with the effort you put in is a great way to separate yourself from the crowd.

-Use lists to simplify your message
+Use numbers to simplify your message

 Numbers are great.
 Humans love looking at numbers, because it allows our brain to process information quicker.